 Hello Old Friend

 In those days Hezekiah was terminally ill, and he prayed to Yahweh; and he spoke to him, and gave him a sign.
 But Hezekiah didn't reciprocate appropriate to the benefit done for him, because his heart was lifted up.
-Therefore there was wrath on him, and on Judah and Jerusalem.
-Notwithstanding Hezekiah humbled himself for the pride of his heart, both he and the inhabitants of Jerusalem, so that Yahweh's wrath didn't come on them in the days of Hezekiah.
-2 Chronicles 32:25 WEB
+Therefore there was wrath on him, Judah, and Jerusalem.
+However, Hezekiah humbled himself for the pride of his heart, both he and the inhabitants of Jerusalem, so that Yahweh's wrath didn't come on them in the days of Hezekiah.
+2 Chronicles 32:24'26 WEB.

-Hezekiah once again humbled himself and spared his city from destruction.
-The Lord had given him very great possessions, and he struggled each day to retain his humility (2 Chronicles 32:27).
-Not long after this, the Babylonians visited him and Hezekiah's pride returned as he showed them all of his treasures and storehouses that he had built.
-Later, they returned to loot it all for themselves, and they destroyed his beautiful city.
-Pride goes before destruction (Proverbs 16:18).
+Hezekiah once again humbled himself and spared Jerusalem from destruction.
+The Lord had given him very great possessions, and Hezekiah struggled to retain his humility (2 Chronicles 32:27).
+Not long after this recovery, some Babylonians came to visit him.
+Hezekiah's pride returned as he showed them all of the treasures and storehouses he had built.
+Later, the Babylonians returned to loot all of his riches for themselves, and they destroyed his beautiful city.
+For pride goes before destruction (Proverbs 16:18).

 Many times in my life, the Lord has given me opportunities to humble myself.
-He would give me jobs that no one else wanted, allow others to wrong me, or simply withhold the appreciation that I thought I so deserved.
-At other times, I have dealt with a sin or bad attitude, only to have it show up again later.
-Just like Hezekiah, when things start going well, it is easy to drift back to where you used to be.
+He would offer me jobs that no one else wanted, allow others to wrong me, or simply withhold the appreciation that I thought I so deserved.
+At other times, I have dealt with a particular sin or a bad attitude, only to have it show up again later.
+Just like Hezekiah, when things start going well, it is so easy to drift back to where you used to be.

-Sin crouches at the door, and it desires to have you, but you must rule over it (Genesis 4:7).
-Sins like pride are especially hard to keep behind you, but really it is just whatever sin that you are weak to that is the most difficult one for you.
-Even though you know better, you just cannot seem to help it.
-For some it is greed, or the love of money, for others, it may be lust or pornography, gluttony, drunkenness, or a combination of many.
+Sin crouches at the door, and it desires to have you, but you must master it (Genesis 4:7).
+Sins like pride are especially hard to keep behind you.
+Yet, whatever sin you have grown weak to is always the most difficult one.
+Even though you know better, you just can't seem to help it.
+For some, it is greed or the love of money.
+For others, it may be lust or pornography, gluttony, drunkenness, or a combination of many.
 There are so many to choose from.
-Everyone has their own desires.
+Everyone has their own desires and weaknesses.